 5. Social Media Authentication

-, that can handle authentication and authorization from different social media platforms, including Google/Gmail, Facebook, Twitter, and FriendFeed.
+, which can handle authentication and authorization from different social media platforms, including Google/Gmail, Facebook, Twitter, and FriendFeed.

 6. CSRF protection